 Fax: ++49 / 761 / 203 - 2550

 Research in the laboratory focuses on the analysis of developmental mechanisms at the molecular level.
-We use the zebrafish as model system to combine genetics, genomics, experimental embryology, optogenetics, and systems biology approaches to achieve a quantitative understanding of complex regulatory networks in development.
+We use the zebrafish as model system to combine genetics, genomics, signaling research, experimental embryology and optogenetics to achieve a quantitative understanding of complex signaling and regulatory networks in development.
 One focus is on nervous system development, aiming to understand neuronal differentiation as well as specific aspects of circuit formation and function.

 A biomedically relevant cell differentiation paradigm is the differentiation of dopaminergic neurons, which are affected in Parkinson's and other neurological diseases.
 These neurons use dopamine as transmitter to modulate the activities of other neurons involved in a broad range of behaviors.
-We investigate the signaling and transcriptional networks that control specification and differentiation of different dopaminergic neuron groups in the zebrafish embryo and larvae (Filippi et al., DEV.
-BIOL.
-2012).
-Using systems biology and virtualization tools, we aim to understand the complex networks of dopaminergic neuron differentiation (Ronneberger et al. NATURE METH 2012).
-Our interest extends into mechanisms to generate functional axonal connections of dopaminergic neurons to their targets (Tay et al. NATURE COM.
-2011; Schweitzer et al., DEVELOPMENT 2013).
-Zebrafish will be an excellent model to link development and function of dopaminergic neuromodulation to control behavior (Arrenberg and Driever, Frontiers Neurosciences 2013).
+We investigate the signaling and transcriptional networks that control specification and differentiation of different dopaminergic neuron groups in the zebrafish embryo and larva (Filippi et al., Developmental Biology 2012).
+Using systems biology and virtualization tools, we aim to understand the complex networks of dopaminergic neuron differentiation (Ronneberger et al. Nature Methods 2012).
+Our interest extends into mechanisms to generate functional axonal connections of dopaminergic neurons to their targets (Tay et al. Nature Communications.
+2011; Schweitzer et al., Development 2013).
+Zebrafish are an excellent model to link development and function of dopaminergic neuromodulation to control of behavior (Arrenberg and Driever, Frontiers Neurosciences 2013).
 For the so-called diencephalospinal dopaminergic system (homologous to A11 in mammals), we were able to demonstrate that its activity is tuned to sensory stimuli, and that distinct subgroups of neurons react to tactile or visual stimuli (Reinig et al., Current Biology 2017).
 We aim at an integrated understanding of differentiation of these neurons from stem cells, and their integration into functional circuits, to identify the genetic and molecular codes that specify nervous system function.